galaxyproject/training-material/topics/ecology/tutorials/marine_omics_bgc/tutorial.md

 ![Image of the protein fasta file from prodigal and of the new history with all the new outputs](../../images/marineomics/prodigal.png "Prodigal outputs")

 You can notice here that at each end of the sequence there's a *.
 Later on we will need to remove this star.
-But, first we are going to use this protein file to build the Genbank that Sanntis need to make a SMBGC annotation.
+But, first we are going to use this protein file to build the Genbank that SanntiS need to make a SMBGC annotation.

-## Sanntis for building a Genbank file
+## SanntiS for building a Genbank file

+This step combines the original nucleotide sequences with the cleaned protein sequences to create a GenBank format file.
+This format is widely used for storing and organising information about DNA sequences and their annotations.
+In this step, the DNA sequences and their corresponding coding regions are transformed into a format that is suitable for SanntiS.

 > <hands-on-title> Build Genbank </hands-on-title>
 >
-> 1. {% tool [Sanntis biosynthetic gene clusters](toolshed.g2.bx.psu.edu/repos/ecology/sanntis_marine/sanntis_marine/0.9.3.5+galaxy1) %} with the following parameters:
+> 1. {% tool [SanntiS biosynthetic gene clusters](toolshed.g2.bx.psu.edu/repos/ecology/SanntiS_marine/SanntiS_marine/0.9.3.5+galaxy1) %} with the following parameters:
 >    - *"Do you want to build a genbank or to make a SMBGC Annotation?"*: `Build genbank`
 >        - {% icon param-file %} *"Input a nucleotide fasta file"*: `BGC0001472.fna` (Input the nucleotide fasta file)
 >        - {% icon param-file %} *"Input a protein fasta file"*: `Prodigal Gene Predictor on data 1 : protein translations file` (output of **Prodigal Gene Predictor** {% icon tool %})